pi-star-2025/pi_star/Math + Physics/calculus/why_root_2_is_music.md

 However, in 2D, we can understand from the sqrt(2)/7, 0.202030508, there is not a third part (a 1) that fits in the number.
 Instead the "0" indicates the counting is staying in sync, with 2 sides.

-The expression of the sqrt(2) in 2D proves that the first vision choice of 3.14159265 is equivalent to the power of counting forever.
+The expression of the sqrt(2) in 2D proves that the first vision choice of 3.14159265 is equivalent to the power of counting indefinitely.